 Develop an allergen control plan that outlines the policies and procedures for handling and preparing food in your kitchen.
 This plan should include measures for preventing cross-contact and cleaning protocols.

-Communicate with Customers:
+3. Communicate with customers

 Communicate with customers who have food allergies and provide them with accurate information about menu items.
 Offer alternative options or modifications to accommodate their needs.